-This Dairy Free White Sauce, also known as bechamel sauce, is a dairy free version of the French classic sauce and is a key ingredient for many dishes.
+This dairy free white sauce, or dairy free bechamel sauce, is a dairy free version of the French classic sauce and is a key ingredient for many dishes.

-Dairy Free White Sauce is a must for dishes such as Dairy Free Italian Lasagna and Dairy Free Scalloped Potatoes.
+Dairy free white sauce, or dairy free bechamel sauce, is a must for dishes such as Dairy Free Italian Lasagna and Dairy Free Scalloped Potatoes.

 The French term for this medium-thick white sauce is béchamel and it is important as a base for soufflés.